I just placed an order, but I am unable to download the software. What should I do?

 - The download may be slow due to internet congestion, time of day, or a router being busy.
 If all else fails, you may want to wait for a while and try the download later.

 There are a wide variety of factors that can affect downloads, including your computer software and hardware, the connection to your internet service provider, internet traffic, and distance from the server.
 Due to factors beyond our control, we can't guarantee the downloads to work for everyone.
-As long as you have selected a physical shipping method (and not download only) you will be receiving your order in the mail.
-If you have chosen download-only and are unable to download your software, please contact us to have it shipped.
+As long as you have selected a physical shipping method (and not Download Only) you will be receiving your order in the mail.
+If you have chosen Download Only (electronic delivery) and are unable to download your software, please contact us to have it shipped.

 If you are having a problem not covered here, or you don't think the download is working properly because of a problem at our end, feel free to contact us and we'll look into it.